1. Consider the Costs of an Active v Passive Portfolio

 12. Make Sure You Get Your Reviews at the Agreed Intervals

-A review does not constitute your entire ongoing service, but it forms a big part of the cost.
+A review does not constitute your entire ongoing service, but it forms part of the ongoing cost.

-In addition to overpaying, you might miss out on important updates to your financial plan.
+In addition to paying for a service you are not getting, you might miss out on important updates to your financial plan.

 Contact me (or enter your details below) if you want to talk about your situation.